 Jane Hooper was a Newburyport “school dame” in 1760, but after she lost that job she found fame as a fortune-teller and became known in our area as “Madam Hooper, the Witch.”
 The Madam had very bright grey eyes, and seemed to look through people.
 Her teeth were double all around, giving her chin a puffy look.
 Her wardrobe was extravagant — silks and satins beyond price.
 These antique garments were calculated to inspire credulous people with the awe which she coveted.
 Children ran at her approach and their elders, fearing the evil eye, were lavish in courtesy.
 The queerest thing of all was a jet black hen with a clipped bill which was her “familiar” and constant companion.
 The fowl inspired people with awe as if it were the devil incarnated.

-Francis Wainwright arrived from England in 1630 and moved to Ipswich around 1637.
+Francis Wainwright the immigrant arrived from England in 1630 and moved to Ipswich around 1637.
 He was among the first to volunteer in the Pequot War against the Indians, and distinguished himself for personal bravery.
 He was young and vigorous, firing his musket until his powder and shot were spent, then beating off the enemy with the stock of his gun.
 For his services in this war Francis Wainwright received a land grant from the town of Ipswich.
-He became a prominent merchant, and was the beneficiary of his wife’s inherited estate.
+He became a prominent merchant, and bought this property from Robert Paine on Sept.
+30, 1690 (Ips.
+Deeds 5:326), but died only two years later in 1692.

 His demise was a complete and surprising disappointment to the stately guests who arrived from far and wide only to find him laid out in his wedding clothes beside the bride’s attire, but no bride and no wedding.